 Once the fireplace is in its final location, take the time to attach it to the floor.
-You can either screw through the 1"x4" if you left them on the fireplace or through the hole in the legs of the fireplace if the 1"x4" have been removed.
-If possible, try to have at least one if not two 2" screws into the floor joist.
+Using at least two of the five small brackets that were securing the fireplace to the crate, attach the casing of the fireplace to the floor.
+If possible, try to have at least one, if not two, of the brackets screwed into the floor joists with 2" wood screws.